Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict

-The provisions of the 1954 Convention were supplemented and clarified by two protocols concluded in 1954 and 1999.
+The provisions of the 1954 Convention were supplemented and clarified by two Protocols concluded in 1954 and 1999.
 All three agreements are part of International Humanitarian Law, which, in the form of further agreements, primarily includes provisions defining the permissible means and methods of warfare and aiming at the widest possible protection of persons not involved in the fighting.
 In contrast to these parts of International Humanitarian Law, the agreements on the protection of cultural property were drawn up under the auspices of the United Nations (UN); the United Nations Educational, Scientific and Cultural Organization (UNESCO) is primarily responsible for the dissemination and monitoring of compliance.
 In addition to rules designed to ensure the protection and respect of cultural property during an armed conflict, these agreements also provide for security measures to be implemented in times of peace.
-As of June 2018, 132 states are party to the Hague Convention of 1954, 109 and 77 states respectively have acceded to the Protocols of 1954 and 1999.

 Blue Shield International, based in The Hague, is active in the field of international coordination with regard to military and civil structures for the protection of cultural assets.

-The guiding principles of the Convention and the motivation for its conclusion, dissemination and respect are summarised in the preamble, which states, among other things:
+The guiding principles of the convention and the motivation for its conclusion, dissemination and respect are summarised in the preamble, which states, among other things: